-Remember that although your childhood greatly influences your money type, many adults are still capable of changing and making their own money choices.
+Remember that although your childhood greatly influences your money type, many adults can still change and make their own money choices.
 In this sense, money types are not good or bad; they just are.

 Like all personality classification systems, use the information to understand who or where you are and what you want.
-These systems are not to be used as judgment or performance metrics on your character, past or future.
+These systems are not to be used as a judgment or performance metric on your character, past or future.

 The same goes for your clients – how they think about and spend money reflects who and where they are.
 Judgment is unnecessary; however, understanding this information helps you decide who you want to work with and what marketing language attracts them.